Holiday search

 The Lembeh Strait is a unique dive destination and a haven for experienced divers who are looking for species that are unusual and rarely seen.
 The dive guides and instructors are extremely experienced in locating and identifying the many unusual species that are encountered in the Lembeh Strait.

-twin centre Accommodation Options
+Twin Centre Accommodation Options

 Divers can easily combine stays between the resorts of Murex Manado, Siladen Island or Tasik Ria on the Bunaken side, with Dive Into Lembeh or White Sands Beach Resort on the Lembeh side.